What is the course about?

 When I've finished, what course can I do next?

-You will take an English Skills writing exam at the end of the term.
+You will take an English Skills speaking and listening exam at the end of the term.
 You can then move on to term 2.
 You can also do a range of courses at the same time or after this course.
 This courses include: Office Skills for ESOL students, - ESOL and Singing, Grammar in Practice: Intermediate (E3-L1), ESOL: Finding a Better Job, ESOL communicating at work: customer care (entry 3-level 1), Read well, write well (level 1-level 2); Conversation in practice (level 1-2), Matters of Opinions (Level 1-2).
 Your tutor will advise you on the right course..

 General information and advice on courses at Build is available from the Student Centre and Library on Monday to Friday from 12:00 – 19:00.